 A similar situation appeared in LQC already in a different context during the studies of the FLRW universe with a massless scalar field and a positive cosmological constant \cite{pa-posL,kp-posL}.
 There, following the choice of a lapse adopted to using the scalar field as time variable, the evolution operator admitted a family of self-adjoint extensions, each with a discrete spectrum.
-However, a different choice of the lapse -- corresponding to parametrizing the evolution by the cosmic time variable -- led to a unique self-adjoint generator of the evolution with continuous spectrum \cite{kaminski:09}.
-The physical Hilbert space corresponding to the latter case appeared, furthermore, to be an integral of all the Hilbert spaces corresponding to the particular self-adjoint extensions of the former case, with the Lebesgue measure determined by the group averaging procedure.
+However, a different choice of the lapse -- corresponding to parametrizing the evolution by the cosmic time variable -- led to a unique self-adjoint generator of the evolution with a continuous spectrum \cite{kaminski:09}.
+The physical Hilbert space corresponding to the latter case (the ``cosmic time case'') appeared, furthermore, to be an integral of all the Hilbert spaces corresponding to the particular self-adjoint extensions of the former case (the ``matter clock case''), with the Lebesgue measure determined by the group averaging procedure.

 Motivated by this observation, we introduce the analog of the integral Hilbert space in our case.
 First, we note that on the domain $[0,1)$ of $\varphi_0$ one can introduce a natural (quite general and time dependent) Lebesgue measure $M(v,\varphi_0)\txt{d}\varphi_0$.
-Next, we introduce a decomposition of the non-separable Hilbert space $\msf{H}$ onto spaces $\msf{H}_{v\varphi_0}$ at the initial time $v^{\star}$.
-This defines the decomposition of the initial data at $v=v^{\star}$
+Next, we introduce a decomposition of the non-separable Hilbert space $\msf{H}$ into spaces $\msf{H}_{v\varphi_0}$ at the initial time $v^{\star}$.
+This leads to the following definition of the decomposition of the initial data at $v=v^{\star}$

 This initial data is then extended to the solutions to \eref{e:16} via \eref{e:75}.
-We thus have a decomposition of the physical Hilbert space onto explicitly separable (at least at $v=v^{\star}$) subspaces.
+We thus have a decomposition of the physical Hilbert space into explicitly separable (at least at $v=v^{\star}$) subspaces.